llm-bible/llm-bible.github.io/_publications/mitra2023orca.markdown

 citations: 24
 bibkey: mitra2023orca
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2311.11045'}]
-tags: [Reinforcement Learning, Prompting, Interpretability and Explainability]
+tags: [Prompting, Reinforcement Learning, Interpretability and Explainability]
 ---
 Orca 1 learns from rich signals, such as explanation traces, allowing it to outperform conventional instruction-tuned models on benchmarks like BigBench